 Many people think that the boy was eaten by the alligator.
 While he was not eaten, the alligator did bite and drown him.

 This is a extremely sad event.
 My heart goes out to Lane and his family.
-Nevertheless, here I want to give my thoughts on a possible settlement.
+Nevertheless, here I want to give my thoughts on how much Disney may have paid if there was a settlement.

 The $10 Million Settlement Figure is My Best Guess